4 min read

 Why it may be time to consider the private credit market

-Investors looking to make alternative investments that will diversify and grow their portfolios should be considering private credit as a strategy.
+Investors are looking to make alternative investments that will diversify and grow their portfolios should be considering private credit as a strategy.

-Three strong areas of focus that are particularly timely in the current market are distressed investing, ESG, and tech transformation — all areas that have seen unique positioning in the context of the pandemic but that have and will continue to stand alone as high-potential strategies for growth in the future.
+Three vital areas of focus that are particularly timely in the current market are distressed investing, ESG, and tech transformation — all areas that have seen unique positioning in the context of the pandemic but that have and will continue to stand alone high-potential strategies for growth in the future.

-To learn more about technology and investment opportunities coming out of the pandemic, check out our exclusive four-part webcast series with HSBC where experts and analysts discuss emerging technologies and trends aiming to make an impact across multiple global sectors.
+To learn more about technology and investment opportunities coming out of the pandemic, check out our exclusive four-part webcast series with HSBC, where experts and analysts discuss emerging technologies and trends aiming to make an impact across multiple global sectors.
 Register here.

 More like this